 Part 2: Data analysis

 A public health organization wants to test the importance of staying active and healthy in the winter by examining links between cross-country skiing, vegetable consumption, and health, as measured by an independent doctor at the end of winter.
 Participants were 53 residents of the Madison, WI area who were recruited at the beginning of the winter and asked to record the number of times they went cross-country skiing over the course of the winter and their average daily vegetable consumption (in servings).
-At the end of the winter (i.e., the last week of March), a doctor conducted a health assessment of each participant and reported his/her health on a 0-10 scale, with 0 representing very poor health and 10 representing excellent health.
+At the end of the winter (i.e., the last week of March), a doctor conducted a health assessment of each participant and reported their health on a 0-10 scale, with 0 representing very poor health and 10 representing excellent health.

-The researchers predict that cross-country skiing and vegetable consumption both contribute to overall health.
+The researchers in the public health organization predict that cross-country skiing and vegetable consumption both contribute to overall health.
 They also expect to see little to no relationship between vegetable consumption and skiing behavior.

 Codebook for “hw_09_ski_veg_data.csv”